Help for developers

 Contents: Helper tool, example repositories, REUSE API, CI/CD workflows

-Helper Tool
+REUSE Tool

-The REUSE helper tool assists with achieving and confirming REUSE compliance.
+The REUSE tool assists with achieving and confirming REUSE compliance.
 It downloads the full license texts, adds copyright and license information to file headers, and contains a linter to identify problems.
 Eventually, you can generate a software bill of materials.

 Example repositories